AntonioNoack/JVM2WASM/README.md

 @Alias(name="") may also be used to override existing methods, e.g., to simplify its behaviour, extend it, replace its implementation (e.g., with a JS library), or similar.
 @WASM(code="") can be used for inline assembly.

-Notice that methods implemented in @JavaScript need an extra return value for the potential exception!
+Notice that methods implemented in @JavaScript need an extra return value for the potential exception (if they are enabled)!
 Use @NoThrow to mark your method as safe.

 Example (*with the idea that the original implementation was overkill for our needs*):